pikers/piker/piker/broker/README.rst

 ``piker`` abstracts and encapsulates real-time data feeds across a slew of providers covering many (pretty much any) instrument class.

-this is shoddy attempt as specifying what a backend must provide as a basic api, per functionality-feature set, in order to be supported in zee sytem.
+This doc is shoddy attempt as specifying what a backend must provide as a basic api, per functionality-feature set, in order to be supported for bny of real-time and historical data feeds and order control via the ``emsd`` clearing system.

 "providers" must offer a top plevel namespace (normally exposed as a python module) which offers to a certain set of (async) functions to deliver info through a real-time, normalized data layer.

+Generally speaking we break each ``piker.brokers.<backend_name>`` into a python package containing 3 sub-modules:
+- ``.api`` containing lowest level client code used to interact specifically with the APIs of the exchange, broker or data provider.
+- ``.feed`` which provides historical and real-time quote stream data provider endpoints called by piker's data layer in ``piker.data.feed``.
+- ``.broker`` which defines endpoints expected by ``pikerd.clearing._ems`` and which are expected to adhere to the msg protocol defined in ``piker.clrearing._messages``.

+Our current set of "production" grade backends includes:
+- ``kraken``
+- ``ib``

 data feeds